Peter Rabbit (film): Plot

 Thomas and Bea end up falling in love with each other, much to Peter's jealousy.
 He and Thomas start a war with each other by setting traps and other offensive nuisances.
 Things get out of hand when Peter and his family rewire the electric fence to give Thomas a shock when he touches any doorknob leading to the outside, prompting Thomas to throw the dynamite in the hole.
 After the rabbits trigger Thomas' allergy to blackberries, he attacks them in the garden with some of the dynamite, on the warpath against them and tells Peter that his antics caused him to become aggressive.
 Bea, having heard the commotion, comes by, and Peter detonates the dynamite, proving to Bea that Thomas was using it, but accidentally blows up the hole, causing the tree on top to collapse on Bea's art studio.
-Bea ignores Thomas's explanation of the rabbits' involvement and ends their relationship, leaving a heartbroken Thomas to return to London.
+Ignoring Thomas's explanation that the detonator was activated by the rabbits, an irate Bea breaks up with him.

-Peter feels remorseful for the damage his recklessness has caused and upon learning that Bea intends to leave the neighbourhood, he and Benjamin head to London to bring Thomas back.
-Making Thomas think that he was imagining the rabbits' ability to talk, Peter encourages him to follow his heart.
-They rush back to the country, where Peter shows Bea the detonator and presses it for her to see, thus confirming Thomas' previous claims that a rabbit caused the explosion.
-Bea forgives them and decides not to move away.
+As a heartbroken Thomas returns to London, Peter feels remorseful for the damage his recklessness has caused.
+Upon learning that Bea intends to leave the neighbourhood, he and Benjamin head to London, where Peter encourages Thomas to follow his heart.
+They rush back to the country, where Peter shows Bea the detonator and presses it for her to see, thus confirming that Thomas was telling the truth.
+Bea forgives them and decides to stay.
 Peter and his family use their tricks to drive away an unpleasant wealthy couple who had bought the manor, which allows Thomas to stay as well.

-Thomas and Bea resume their relationship, and Thomas allows the wildlife to take food from the garden within reason.
+Thomas and Bea resume dating, and Thomas allows the wildlife to take food from the garden within reason.
 Peter and his family restore the burrow and the yard with Thomas and Bea's help, and Thomas sets up his own toy shop in the village, where Bea showcases her paintings of the rabbits.